rmzetti/hover-exec/READMORE.md

 It can also be done using `vm` or `eval` since the *vscode* configuration settings can be accessed with the scripts.

-First write a fenced codeblock labelled newlang with the appropriate command - if this is done correctly the code block should execute in the new script
+First write a fenced code block labelled newlang with the appropriate command - if this is done correctly the code block should execute in the new script

 ```newlang
 -- a newlang comment line